Pearls Before Swine by Stephan Pastis for February 17, 2019

 36. Ed583643 91bf 4172 be99 60eabdf33fa3

-Lee26 Premium Member about 5 years ago
+Lee26 Premium Member over 5 years ago

 I don’t watch much TV, so I had to google Bourdain.
 I appreciate that Pastis liked him, but I’d prefer he stick to making me laugh.
 This comic is rather ironic, considering Bourdain was apparently depressed.